 Notice of Rules Revision for Postsecondary Registration

-Effective upon the date that Iowa Governor Terry Branstad signs Iowa Senate File 2323, the Commission will initiate enforcement of a new set of rules that govern Iowa postsecondary registration (authorization).
+New rules became effective on May 27, 2016, that govern Iowa postsecondary registration (authorization).
 Notice was provided to the public of the Commission’s intended action to adopt rules on September 15, 2015, and again on March 16, 2016.

 Significant changes enacted by these new rules include the following: